Calinou/godot-vintage-builds/README.md

 ## Disclaimer

-These builds are not meant to be used in a production environment
+These builds are not meant to be used in a production environment 🙂
-:slightly_smiling_face:

 Use the [official Godot builds](https://godotengine.org/download/) for production.
 Thanks to 2D batching, Godot 3.2.2 and later should still be